 In this blog post, we will dive into how to choose the right probiotic supplement for your needs.

 Choosing Probiotics for Your Health Needs

 Probiotics are not one size fits all.

-There are 400 to 600 bacterial strains in the human intestine, making up trillions of bacteria all together.
+There are 400 to 600 bacterial strains in the human intestine, making up trillions of bacteria altogether.
 These beneficial microbes support healthy digestion, nutrient absorption, immune system function, and more.

 Different probiotic strains perform different functions in the human body.
 Some strains of bacteria even work together in teams.
 This is why different combinations of strains work best to address different health goals.

 For example, specific strains are known to support neurotransmitter production, including the happiness hormone serotonin.
 These types of strains can be found in probiotics supporting the gut-brain axis and mood.

 Individuals who suffer from Irritable Bowel Syndrome (IBS), on the other hand, will likely be looking for a probiotic to promote better digestion, reduce inflammation and support a strong gut barrier.

 When you’re choosing a probiotic, first of all, consider what you’re hoping to accomplish for your health.
 Oftentimes, an in-depth stool test can also shed more light on what your gut flora and gastrointestinal health may need.

 Probiotics are generally considered safe by the Food and Drug Administration (FDA).
 It is possible to experience mild side effects during the first few days of taking a new probiotic as your gut microflora adjusts.